jonaskahn/cadence/docs/getting-started/quick-start.md

 ## Prerequisites

-- Python 3.13+
+- Python 3.9+ (recommended: Python 3.11+)
-- API keys for your chosen LLM providers
+- API keys for your chosen LLM providers (OpenAI, Anthropic, Google AI, or Azure OpenAI)
+- Poetry (for development) or pip (for installation)

 ## Installation Options